bitcoinhodler/GlacierProtocol/future.md

 Using the online Bitcoin Core wallet, create PSBT for withdrawal.
 Create change address (if needed) using change descriptor.
+If this is a complete sweep and this wallet will not be used anymore, offer to include one or more canary UTXOs in this withdrawal (but note, these will require specific keys for signing, not M-of-N).

 Create PDF with QR code(s) containing PSBT.
 Print the PDF.

 For each available seed phrase, use the corresponding quarantined laptop.
 (If not available, buy and prepare a new quarantined laptop